Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Discussion and Related Work

-The algorithms that we consider in this paper are appropriate modifications of the most significant ones that have been proposed for the aforementioned key algorithmic primitives of the ridesharing problem, as well as heuristic approaches which are based on the same principles, but were specifically designed with the ridesharing application in mind.
+The algorithms that we consider are appropriate modifications of the most significant ones that have been proposed for the aforementioned key algorithmic primitives of the ridesharing problem, as well as heuristic approaches which are based on the same principles, but were specifically designed with the ridesharing application in mind.
 We emphasize that such modifications are needed, primarily because many of these algorithms were tailored for sub-problems of the ridesharing setting, and end-to-end solutions in the literature are rather scarce.

 Much of the related work in the literature focuses on approaches that are inherently centralized and require knowledge of the full ridesharing network, which makes them rather computationally intensive.
 As an additional goal of our investigation, we would like to identify solutions that are lightweight, decentralized, and which ideally run \emph{on-device}.
-Of course there have been proposed some hybrid, and decentralized approaches for the ridesharing problem (e.g., \cite{simonetto2019real,gueriau2018samod}), and several of the algorithms that we include in our experimental evaluation can be implemented in a decentralized manner.
+Of course, some hybrid and decentralized approaches for the ridesharing problem have been proposed (e.g., \cite{simonetto2019real,gueriau2018samod}), and several of the algorithms that we include in our experimental evaluation can be implemented in a decentralized manner (e.g., \cite{giordani2010distributed,7991447,zavlanos2008distributed,burger2012distributed}), but that would typically require a larger amount of communication between the agents; in this case, the vehicles.
 As it turns out though, the ALMA algorithm of \cite{ijcai201931}, which has been designed with precisely these objectives in mind (low computational complexity, scalability, and low communication cost), performs very well across the board with respect to our objectives.